demisto/content-docs/docs/howtos/integrations/long-running.md

 ## Getting Started

 ### Prerequisites
-In order to implement and run long running integrations, you need a Demisto v5.0 and later.
+- Demisto v5.0 or later.

-The integration must be written in Python.
+- The integration must be written in Python.

-### First step
+### Enable the longRunning property
 To make an integration long running, you need to enable the `longRunning` property:
 ![image](../../doc_imgs/howtos/integrations/66122533-9b2b7280-e5e8-11e9-92de-f9fbe75b7250.png)